matthijsberg/unipi-mqtt/README.md

 ```

 #### Handle Local Light Dimmer (Analog output 0-10 volt).
 Example unipi_mqtt_config.json of a handle local switch with dimmer (analog output 0-10 volt is used to dimm led source).
 I user 0-10 volt (not 1-10!) led dimmers.
 Works flawlessly.
 Note that the Level in unipi = 0-10 and in HA 0-255 for 0-100%.
+Not that handle local sets a value, but it's static.
+Things like holding the sensor to dimm are not implemented.

 unipi_mqtt_config.json: